yobra-gl/music-genre-prediction/README.md

 Train the machine learning model on the dataset.

 Use the trained model to predict music preferences based on user input.

+##### Contributing
+If you'd like to contribute, feel free to fork the repository and submit a pull request.

+###### License
+This project is licensed under the MIT License - see the LICENSE file for details.